SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [n0-computer/iroh](https://github.com/n0-computer/iroh) - The most efficient implementation of IPFS on any planet
 - [extism/extism](https://github.com/extism/extism) - The Universal Plug-in System.
 Extend anything with WebAssembly.
 - [eclipse-zenoh/zenoh](https://github.com/eclipse-zenoh/zenoh) - zenoh unifies data in motion, data in-use, data at rest and computations.
 It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of ti
 - [Aelto/surreal-simple-querybuilder](https://github.com/Aelto/surreal-simple-querybuilder) - A query-building & utility crate for SurrealDB and its SQL querying language that aims to be simple